KDE/digikam-doc/README.md

 This project is not involved to translations workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the documentation internationalization.

+# Current Project Tasks

+A list of pending tasks to do on this project is available in the [TODO file](TODO).

 # File Structures

 The substructure of the help files that develop as a tree are created by <chapter> tags.